gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 This library lets us search the DOM, yielding either individual elements or collections.
 In both cases, we want to keep track of the possible element types a given object can represent.

-So, for example, a query like `$("div")` will only return `div` elements, and we want to make that part of its return type.
+So, for example, a query like `$("div")` only returns `div` elements, and we want to make that part of its return type.

 We clearly need a generic type to represent this, but there are several ways to define it.
 Let’s start by looking at an example *without* type-level maps.
 ### Using HTMLElement